 If you can’t afford an expensive Ferrari, you probably have no business trying to purchase a cheap one.
 New Ferraris run in the six figures, and you should expect to pay as much for a nicely restored classic.
-And though you might think you are scoring a deal if you find a Ferrari with a tiny price tag, just keep in mind that the cheapest Ferrari cars are going to cost a fortune in upkeep.
+And though you might think you are scoring a deal if you find a Ferrari with a (relatively) tiny price tag, just keep in mind that the cheapest Ferrari are likely going to cost a fortune in upkeep.

 You won’t find a more affordable Ferrari with 12 cylinders than the Ferrari 400i.
 While it does provide room for four and has intense power, the 400i is expensive to repair.
 If you must buy one of these, you would do better to purchase the 3-speed automatic versus the 5-speed because they are less costly to fix.